Tangerine-Community/Tangerine/docs/system-administrator/restore-from-encrypted-backup.md

 ![restore-files-listing](./assets/restore-files-listing.png )

 Install the Tangerine app on the tablet.
-From the language dropdown screen, click a link marked `Restore database`.
+DO NOT do the initial device setup (language selection/enter admin password/etc); instead, press the "Restore backup" button to start the restore process.

 ![Restore backup button](./assets/tangy-restore-backup-button_sm.jpg )